ccmucdenver/ccm-docs/docs/updates.md

 ## 2022/06/02

 * All nodes are draining from 11am.
-Maintenance and power testing are scheduled to start at 1pm.
-Existing jobs should be able to continue unless a power test trips circuit breakers.
+Power reconfiguration and testing are scheduled to start at 1pm.
+Existing jobs should be able to continue unless a power load test trips circuit breakers.

 ## 2022/05/28